crispinamuriel/britannica-home-assessment/README.md

 npm run dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the list of Mock profiles.
 You can click into each profile to navigate into a single profile to see the dynamic routing.
+For example, [http://localhost:3000/1](http://localhost:3000/1) to display the profile with the id of 1.

 ### Assumptions